MetRonnie/vuetify/packages/docs/src/pages/en/components/overlays.md

 #### Advanced

-Using the [v-hover](/components/hover), we are able to add a nice scrim over the information card with additional actions the user can take.
+Using the [v-hover](/components/hover) directive, we are able to add a nice scrim over the information card with additional actions the user can take.

 <ExamplesExample file="v-overlay/misc-advanced" />